 The Nordic House

-Just a 10-minute stroll from the center of Reykjavik, The Nordic House is the architectural gem of the city.
+Just a 10-minute stroll from the center of Reykjavik, The Nordic House is an architectural gem of the city.
 Designed by renowned Finnish architect and modernist Alvar Aalto, it contains many of his signature elements.
 Aalto utilizes a simplistic utilitarian approach – placing emphasis on natural, organic shapes and materials.
-His signature nod to nature is evident in the blue ceramic rooftops created to blend effortlessly with the mountain backdrop, while the wooden and white plaster finish embodies Iceland’s woods and glaciers.
+His signature nod to nature is evident in the blue ceramic rooftops, which blend effortlessly with the mountain backdrop.
+Additionally, the wooden and white plaster finish embodies Iceland’s woods and glaciers.
 Hand-crafted furnishings bring a touch of his own artistry into each room.
 If you’re a fan of art, culture, and history this is the perfect place to spend an afternoon.
-Exhibitions are held throughout the year and historic displays line the walls of the lower floor.
-Free audio self-guided tours are available, so you can learn more about the life and citizens of Iceland and its Nordic neighbors.
+Exhibitions pop up throughout the year and historic displays line the walls of the lower floor.
+If all this nature-inspired architecture has you eager to get out into nature, our wide selection of tours leaving from Reykjavik has you covered.

 Address: Sæmundargata 11, 102 Reykjavík, Iceland